100+ datasets found

 Description

-As of July 2025, the economy was seen as the most important issue facing the UK according to young voters (aged between 18 and 24).
-Compared with the overall population, housing and health were seen as more important issues than immigration, which was the joint-second most important issue for the general population.
+As of October 2025, the economy was seen as the most important issue facing the UK according to young voters (aged between 18 and 24).
+Although immigration was the most important issue for the overall population, it was only the second-most important issue for young adults.

 3. Problems with national health care system in Great Britain in 2024